 Let’s take each myth one by one.

 1. IELTS says that you should write a minimum of 250 words in writing task 2 and a minimum of 150 words in writing task 1.
 There is no penalty anymore but I advise writing more than 250 words to fully develop your essay.

 2. A very long essay will not give you a higher band score.
 If you write a long essay, for example around 350 words, then two problems will arise.

-- You will run out of time and may not finish your essay, and if you do not write a conclusion, you will lose a band score in task response.
+- You will run out of time and may not finish your essay.
+Actually, if you do not write a conclusion you will lose a band score in task response.

 - You will be more prone to making grammar and vocabulary mistakes.
 Also, the essay could go into irrelevant detail and there is a danger of going off-topic.

 3. The same goes for writing task 1.
 If you write a very long report of more than 200 words you will run out of time and may include information that you just don’t need to report on.
 The task prompt says in writing task 1 academic: ‘Summarise the information by selecting and reporting on the main features…’